 From PBS.org: Dogs' sense of smell overpowers our own by orders of magnitude—it's 10,000 to 100,000 times as acute, scientists say.
 "Let's suppose they're just 10,000 times better," says James Walker, former director of the Sensory Research Institute at Florida State University, who, with several colleagues, came up with that jaw-dropping estimate during a rigorously designed, oft-cited study.
 "If you make the analogy to vision, what you and I can see at a third of a mile, a dog could see more than 3,000 miles away and still see as well."

-Everything about the Bloodhound is geared toward supporting their sniffing ability.
+Everything about the Bloodhound from their traits to anatomy is geared toward supporting their sniffing ability.
 The long pendulous ears sweep the ground and are through to waft smells up toward the nose for capturing and cataloging.

 Their wrinkled jowls also grab smells for later processing.
 And believe it or not, the slobber that flies as they gallop along acts like uber-sticky dog flypaper capturing more scent particles.